 Marin faces several issues in this area.
 First, low-income residents have very limited access to fresh, affordable and healthy food.
 Second, these residents also have lower levels of physical activity and less access to green space than middle-to-high-income residents.
 Inequitable access to healthy foods and physical activity opportunities contributes to disparities in health behaviors and health outcomes.

 We can begin to leverage the growing momentum of healthy eating and active living initiatives.
 In partnership with other funders, we will develop strategies to drive policy and systems change in healthy eating and active living.
 We will focus on building the capacity of County and community organizations to drive policy and systems change in Marin, as well as building the capacity of resident leaders and advocates to effectively lead healthy eating and active living efforts.
 This initiative will focus on improving the nutrition and physical activity environments of child care settings serving children ages 0-3 and settings impacting older adults.

-An invitation-only proposal for Healthy Eating & Active Living focused on child care will open for invitations on March 6, 2017, with proposals due by April 7, 2017.
+An invitation-only proposal for Healthy Eating & Active Living focused on child care opened for invitations on March 6, 2017, with proposals due by April 7, 2017.
 A decision is expected June 7, 2017.

 An open RFP for Healthy Eating & Active Living focused on older adults will open in October 16, 2017; proposals will be due November 16.
 The RFP will be available here.

 - Marin City Health and Wellness Center